 Combine tense, “bullet hell” action with Diablo-esque dungeon crawling and you get Enter The Gungeon.
 The lauded indie darling features a vast array of weapons for players to experiment with, letting you to tackle each level in an assortment of fashions.
 Plus, it features some amazing couch co-op, allowing you to invite a buddy to join in on the action.
 The title just received a spinoff in the form of Exit The Gungeon, but we’d recommend sticking with the original as it offers a bit more for the price.

-Released around last year’s busy holiday season, it’s very possible you missed this indie darling.
+Because this game gives off more of an indie vibe, it’s possible that it got lost among the release of other more popular games last holiday season.
 Sparklite is a rogue-lite game that’s wrapped up in adorable pixel graphics.
 You’ll embark on a top-down adventure across the land of Geodia as you attempt to stop the evil Baron and foil his sinister plan.
 If things get tricky, you can always partner up with a friend using Sparklite‘s local co-op.
 The game is a bit on the short side — running for around ten hours — but there is plenty for completionists to do once the main story is finished.
 For less than $25, this is certainly a journey worth taking.

 Streets of Rage 4

 The iconic brawler returns, bringing with it a bold new art style, new characters, and a bunch of crazy new combos.
 Veterans of the series will be happy to know that the old character models are unlockable, while newcomers will fall in love with the visceral street fighting action.
 Plus, you can play online with another friend or keep the fight local and team up with three others in couch co-op.
 No matter how you cut it, Streets of Rage 4 offers a bit of anger for all types of gamers.